Community-Engaged Learning

 - Centers structured critical reflection.

-Please meet with the OCEL and if you are interested in connecting with an organization outside of our local and long-standing community-based partner organizations, please complete the “Community-Engaged Learning Proposal” form.
+Please meet with the OCEL, and if you are interested in connecting with an organization outside of our local and long-standing community-based partner organizations, please complete the “Community-Engaged Learning Proposal” form.
 We will review the information and assess its merit for a CEL.

 How do I find a faculty sponsor?
 Can my sponsor be my advisor?